umputun/tg-spam/README.md

 As long as theses two parameters are set, the bot will work.
 Don't forget to add the bot to the group as an admin, otherwise it will not be able to delete messages and ban users.

-There are some customizations available.
+There are some important customizations available:

 First of all - sample files, the bot is using some data files to detect spam.
 They are located in the `/srv/data` directory of the container and can be mounted from the host.
 The files are: `spam-samples.txt`, `ham-samples.txt`, `exclude-tokens.txt` and `stop-words.txt`.